 I have been taking pictures since my early 20's but much of my photography was either personal (ie: family related) or technical (ie: color slides of art work).

 When I was in college I was interested in the old industrial cities of the Northeast but I never pursued it afterwards.

 As I reached my 30's I became more and more interested in taking wildlife photography.

 I tried out a cheap Tamron zoom lens but soon after I bought it I realized I need a much longer zoom and a much better tripod.
 In recent years I've gone digital.

 A digital camera really made a difference.
 For one thing the 'film' is free so one can shoot as much as one likes and there is no need for processing.
 I probably have learned more about exposure in the last 3 years than I ever learned before.
 I own 3 digital cameras.
-The first is an Olympus C5050Z.
-It is rugged enough for most amateur work, but its sensor is terrible.
-The higher ISO speeds are nearly useless.
-I also own an Olympus SP 500UZ (UZ stands for ultra-zoom).
-They have all the faults one would expect of auto focus with a 10x zoom.
-It is subject to quite a bit of chromatic aberration, and it doesn't always find a good focus but coupled with a good tripod, it makes decent photos.
+The first was an Olympus C5050Z, but I'm up to my 2nd DSLR.
+It is the bottom of the Nikon product line but it is a good camera.

 For a long time I concentrated on bird photos, but I live in a small farm town and birds aren't common here.
 So, I do take bird photos when I can but I focus on landscape and architecture (if you call small town buildings architecture).